taloc/Visualizations_matplotlib/README.md

 # Visualizations_matplotlib
-Exercise visualizations using matplotlib and seaborn
+Exercise visualizations using matplotlib and seaborn.

 A series of exercises used in the Data Analytics Nanodegree of Udacity.